GAtomis/vue-artemis-admin/README.md

   enter HomePage Move the mouse to the right of the window DOM click Setting

-### Q3 Asynchronous routing mode, the third-party library cannot be introduced in the development environment?
+### Q3 Asynchronous routing mode, the third-party library cannot be introduced in the development environment
   This problem is being investigated.
-At present, the project development will not receive much impact
+At present, the project development will not receive much impact.Submitted to Issues

 ## Fix log
 * Hot-reloads no page memory overflow=>Store configuration initialization